thuliteio/doks/README.md

 </h1>

 <h3 align="center">
-  Modern documentation theme
+  Modern Documentation Theme
 </h3>

 <p align="center">
-  Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+  Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize.
 </p>

 <p align="center">